-Catering: Burger King, Costa Coffee, Greggs, Pret A Manger, Costa Express, f’real Milkshakes, Krispy Kreme, Tango Ice Blast Shops: M&S Simply Food, WHSmith Main Amenities: Full Hou$e, Go Pod Workpod, Lucky Coin, Showers Hotel: Travelodge Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Esso, SPAR, Rollover, Starbucks on the Go, AdBlue4You, Jet Wash, Free Cash Machine
+Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, Tango Ice Blast Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Full Hou$e, Go Pod Workpod, Lucky Coin, Showers Outdoor Space: Fair amount of grass behind hotel Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Esso, SPAR, Rollover, Starbucks on the Go, Jet Wash, Free Cash Machine

 Prices are paid using PayByPhone.
 The location code is 2466.

 The fees are strictly enforced by CP Plus.

 This information is provided to us by third parties.
 You should always check with staff on site.